 If you think having a long weekend in Whistler isn’t good enough, GO FEST will ensure you stay entertained.
 The Great Outdoors festival runs from May 17-20 and includes a variety of family fun.
 You can delight in live music, arts, sports and culture in a fun outdoor setting.
 (Sadly, GO FEST is no longer happening as of 2020).

 Any bike enthusiast will know, Whistler is home to the best bike park in the world.
-You can stretch your limits (or simply cruise the green runs,) from May 17.
+You can stretch your limits (or simply cruise the green runs,) from mid-May.
 If the bike park isn’t your jam, rent a cruiser bike and bike the valley trails or visit Lost Lake on a mountain bike, for countless trails for all abilities.

-You’ve got it right, the lakes have all melted!
+You’ve got it right, the lakes have (likely) all melted!
 All the snow covering the body of water all winter has dissolved away to reveal a beautiful lake, filled with numerous water opportunities.
 You can rent a paddle board or canoe and explore and relax on one of Whistler’s favourite summer spots.
-If you’re feeling more adventurous, take a Float Plane tour from Green Lake with Whistler Air.
+If you’re feeling more adventurous, take a Float Plane tour from Green Lake with Harbour Air.
 You can sore up into the clouds, see glaciers close up and get a new perspective of Whistler.